Ravnstrup, Næstved Municipality: Changing owners, 16681800

-Christian Daa, his oldest surviving son by his second wife, who was the queen's avener, inherited Tavnstrup, Borreby and Fraugdegaard in 1641.
+Christian Daa, Claus Daa'seldest surviving son by his second wife, who was the queen's avener, inherited Tavnstrup, Borreby and Fraugdegaard in 1641.
 He was ruined during the Swedish Wars and had to pledge his estate which was taken over by Erik Krag, Oluf Rosenkrantz and Mathias Worm in 1668 and sonn thereafter sold to Anders Jespersen Engberg.
 He once again expanded the estate through the acquisition of more land prior to his death in 1690.
 Tavnstrup was then passed on to his son-in-law Hector Gottfried Masius, a prominent theologian.
 He became the owner of several estates in the area.
 He died in 1709 and his children were ennobled by letters patent in 1712 with the name von der Maase.
 His son Christian von der Maase increased the number of tenant farms before selling the estate to Jacob Hjort in 1719.

 Friis sold the estate to Christian von der Maase's brother Frederiks con der Maase the following year.
 That same year he sold it to Edele Cathrine Kaas, the widow of Valentin von Eickstedt.
 The following year married Caspar Wessel, Tordenskjold's brother, who then became the owner.
 It was difficult times for Danish agriculture and Wessel had to sell Ravnstrup in 1740 to pay off his debts.